Pico-Developer/XR-Profiling-Toolkit/README.md

   3. CommandWait: wait for a certain period before the next command.
     1. DurationInSec (float): seconds to wait
   4. CommandScreenCapture: capture screenshot, screen record, rendering stage, or draw call.

 This works with the Python script.
 The command prints out an adb log with the Python script monitoring logcat.
 When the screen capture log is printed, the Python script calls the corresponding service to capture it.
-    1. Type (enum): type of capture
-      1. Including CaptureScreen, StartScreenRecord, EndScreenRecord, CaptureRenderingStage, CaptureDrawCall.
+    1. Type (enum): type of capture, including CaptureScreen, StartScreenRecord, EndScreenRecord, CaptureRenderingStage, CaptureDrawCall.
 The last two options capture detailed GPU metrics and are only recommended if you know how to read them.
-    2. Context (string): context of the capture
-      1. This can be any metadata associated with the capture.
+    2. Context (string): context of the capture.
+This can be any metadata associated with the capture.
 Captures with the same context will be grouped together in the report.

 The following basic commands are supported in conjunction with components in any scene:
   1. CommandLoadLevel: load a specific level with the SceneLoader.prefab, you can find it at **XR Profiling ToolKit->Shortcuts**
     1. Level Index (int): which level to load, starting from 0.
 0 indicates the 1st profiling scene.
   2. CommandToggleFeature: toggle the scene features with the FeatureManager.prefab, you can find it at **XR Profiling ToolKit->Shortcuts**
     1. Feature (enum):
       1. includes the following rendering features: FFR (fixed foveated rendering, Med Level), MSAA (4x), Dynamic Resolution (Meta) or Adaptive Resolution (PICO).
     2. Enabled (bool): turn on or off the feature

 The following examples of expandable commands are supported in the Cyber Alley scene according to their specific logic.
 You can try to expand your own commands on your own project:
   1. CommandSetDynamicMode: set the dynamic mode of the scene.
 Scene 1 has a dynamic particle system
     1. Mode (int): mode of dynamic system.
       1. In Scene 1 (Cyber Alley), 0: no effect, 1: using particle system, 2 - using vfx graph